-The maximum monthly earnings for contribution calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate contributions are 70,000 ouguiyas.

-Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.
+Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.

-The employer contributions also finance cash maternity benefits under Sickness and Maternity, above.
+The employer contributions also finance cash maternity benefits under Sickness and Maternity.